Cast Aluminum vs Cast Iron – How Does the Newcomer Stack Up?

 Cast iron is more durable than cast aluminum due to its strength and ability to withstand high temperatures without warping or melting.

 Unfortunately, cast aluminum isn’t as durable as cast iron.
-It can’t take a lot of wear and tear, so you will need to replace it long before that need would arise with its competition.
+It can’t take a lot of wear and tear, so you will need to replace it faster.

 #3 Safety

-When it comes to safety, both materials are generally considered safe to use for cooking.
+Regarding safety, cast iron and aluminum are generally considered safe.
 However, there are some concerns about cast aluminum.

-You see, aluminum doesn’t react well with acidic foods.
+From what I’ve seen, aluminum doesn’t react well with acidic foods.
 The acid can cause the metal to leach into whatever you are cooking.
-So most cookware will have some sort of non-stick layer, or it will be anodized.
+So most cookware will have some sort of nonstick layer, or it will be anodized.

-Anodization is an electrochemical process that forms a layer over naturally occurring aluminum oxide which happens when aluminum is exposed to the air.
+Anodization is an electrochemical process that forms a layer over the naturally occurring aluminum oxide, which happens when aluminum is exposed to the air.

-Having said all that, even if aluminum is coated with a nonstick layer or anodized, it can still leach a small amount of aluminum content into your food.
+However, even if aluminum is coated with a nonstick layer or anodized, it can still leach a small amount of aluminum content.
 According to the NCBI (National Center for Biotechnology Information), “Cooking in aluminum utensils often results in statistically significant, but relatively small, increases in aluminum content of food.”

 In September 1985, the then-current issue of the Journal of Food Protection estimated that food that had been in contact with either aluminum pots or foil added an average of 3.5 mg of aluminum to the diet.
 However, most adults are already ingesting 7 to 9 mg of aluminum from food daily, not including the 3.5 mentioned above.